GSA/digitalgov.gov/content/resources/bilingual-glossaries-dictionaries-style-guides.md

 #### The City and County of San Francisco

-Filipino Translation Style Guide https://drive.google.com/file/d/0B5nsVoOnh9x8Ul9uYzNSRDlXY2M/view
+The [Filipino Translation Style Guide](https://drive.google.com/file/d/0B5nsVoOnh9x8Ul9uYzNSRDlXY2M/view) provides guidelines for translation in the Filipino language for the City and County of San Francisco.

 ## Additional Resources